 Today's Special Collections

-From these initial donations from pioneer Las Vegans, many of whom were present at the city’s founding in 1905, to additions from persons active in developing Las Vegas into the casino resort and entertainment destination it became in the 1950s, and still others from those instrumental in aiding its growth into a community, UNLV Special Collections has evolved over the past forty years into the richest and most complete source of documentation on the history, culture, and landscape of Las Vegas and its environs in southern Nevada.
+From these initial donations from pioneer Las Vegans, many of whom were present at the city’s founding in 1905, to additions from persons active in developing Las Vegas into the casino resort and entertainment destination it became in the 1950s, and still others from those instrumental in aiding its growth into a community, UNLV Special Collections has evolved over the past fifty years into the richest and most complete source of documentation on the history, culture, and landscape of Las Vegas and its environs in southern Nevada.
 In addition, its collection of gaming-related research material is the largest in the world.
 Finally, documents and photographs on the history of UNLV from its origins as Nevada Southern University and transformation into the dynamic university it is today also form an important part of the department and have provided much of the photographic context for UNLV’s 50th anniversary celebration.

 Today its expansive gaming collection forms part of the Center for Gaming Research; initiatives to gather, process, and preserve women’s history in Nevada resulted in the creation of the Nevada Women’s Archives in 1994; documentation on the history of music and entertainment on the Las Vegas Strip can be found in the archives of the Arnold Shaw Popular Music Research Center within the department; and past and present efforts to collect the oral history of notable Southern Nevadans led to the creation of the Oral History Research Center in 2003.
 All of these collecting initiatives function as part of UNLV Special Collections.